apache/hadoop/hadoop-hdfs-project/hadoop-hdfs-rbf/src/site/markdown/HDFSRouterFederation.md

       </property>
     </configuration>

-The ViewFS mount table can be initialized to the Router by using the following command:
+The [ViewFs](../hadoop-hdfs/ViewFs.html) mount table can be initialized to the Router by using the following command:

     [hdfs]$ $HADOOP_HOME/bin/hdfs dfsrouteradmin -initViewFsToMountTable ClusterX